 Te Rūnanga o Ngāi Tahu has committed to meeting the Scheme's administrative costs (but not the Underlying Fund Manager's fees) as long as WRFL is the manager of the Whai Rawa Unit Trust.
 If, after that time, Te Rūnanga o Ngāi Tahu is no longer able or willing to meet these costs, the Scheme will need to pay these costs.
-In addition, Te Rūnanga o Ngāi Tahu contributes to the Scheme Matched Savings and Distributions.
+In addition, Te Rūnanga o Ngāi Tahu sometimes contributes to the Scheme Matched Savings and Distributions.
+There is no obligation on Te Rūnanga o Ngāi Tahu to make these contributions.
 Te Rūnanga o Ngāi Tahu may, at any time, not be willing or able to provide these contributions, whether due to a negative change in its financial circumstances, a large increase in the number of Members becoming eligible for Matched Savings and/or Distributions, or for any other reason.
 Te Rūnanga o Ngāi Tahu's decisions in respect of meeting the Scheme's administrative costs and contributing Matched Savings and/or Distributions will affect the returns Members may receive from the Scheme.